nahid/talk/README.md

 Talk::setAuthUserId(auth()->user()->id);
 ```

 Now you may use any method what you need.
-But if want pass authentic id instantly.
+But if want pass authentic id instantly, this method may help you.

 ```php
 Talk::user(auth()->user()->id)->anyMethodHere();
 ```